pstaender/kirby-console/README.md

 #### Impersonate

-The first argument can be the email of the user you want to work with (required for permission-depending stuff like editing):
+Need to work as a specific user?
+Pass the user’s email as the first argument (handy for permission-restricted tasks like editing):

 ```sh
 $ kconsole kirby